 7. Never dismiss the Taj Mahal as a tourist trap

 This was a mistake I made as I thought the Taj Mahal was an overhyped building packing to the rafters with tourists.
 Wow, I was wrong.
-The Taj Mahal is the most incredibly majestic place I have ever visited.
+Of all the places to see in India, the Taj Mahal is the most incredibly majestic place I have ever visited.
 I was spellbound by the way the light bounces off the shimmering white marble and fascinated by the love story behind the famous mausoleum.

 8. Ladies, cover up